We all want to do what we can to keep our pets as happy and healthy as possible.

 No, chinchillas do not need a salt lick.
 They could easily consume far too much salt in a short period of time, which can lead to health problems, like kidney stones.

 While salt licks are not necessary for chinchillas, that doesn’t mean you can never give you pet a salt lick.
 They are not entirely off-limits.

 Here’s what I mean.

+The reason chinchillas don’t need a salt lick is simple.
 They get all the nutrients that they need from a well-balanced diet.

-The chances of it doing more harm than good are relatively high and just not worth it.
+A salt lick isn’t necessary to provide any additional nutrients.
+And the chances of it doing more harm than good are relatively high and just not worth it.

-Best Practices with Salt Licks for Chinchillas
+Best Practices With Salt Licks For Chinchillas

-The best practice when using salt licks for your chinchillas is NOT to USE THEM.
+This will be short and sweet for you guys.
+The best practice when using salt licks for your chinchillas is not to use them.